 Getting Around Manila – Transport

 Manila international airport is notorious for ripping off travellers who come to honeymoon in the Philippines.
 The arrivals section of Manila international airport only has private transfers, to get a public metered taxi you must go to departure level.
 The metered taxi lines are usually quite long, however, it tends to go quite quickly as there are tons of cabs in Manila.
-Make sure you hail a yellow taxi as they're metered otherwise, book a private transfer with 12GO Asia here!
+Hail a yellow taxi as they’re metered, however, if you’re travelling during rush hour you’re far better off with a flat-rate shared transfer.

 Uber is also quite popular and cheap in Manila and is a great alternative to taxis, especially if you do not have Philippine pesos when you arrive.
-We're giving you US$5 off each of your first 4 Uber rides, just click here to save $20 USD!
-12GO Asia is the most popular form of long and short distance transport in the Philippines, take the hassle out of your Philippines honeymoon by booking your Philippines transport ahead of time here!
+We’re giving you US$5 off each of your first 4 Uber rides, saving you $20 USD!
+An even better option than Uber is Grab!
+It’s cheaper than Uber and there are more drivers.
+We love using Grab on our Philippines honeymoon as you can’t get ripped off and don’t have to pay with cash (unless you want to).
+Your first ride is on us, just use our referral code ‘GRABHBACKPACKERS’.
+Take the hassle out of your Philippines honeymoon by booking your onwards Philippines transport ahead of time.

 Top Things To Do In Manila – Attractions